 Love to you both,

 If something unforeseen happens and you cannot attend a wedding after you’ve accepted the invitation, you should call the hosts immediately.
-Alerting them will save the burden of financial expenses as well as give them time to invite someone else.
+Alerting them is the courteous thing to do.
+They will need to inform the caterer that you won't be attending or take the opportunity to invite someone else in your stead.